saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ## Include Navigation

 You can include navigation and its properties via `Fluent API`.
+Navigation data are not loaded by default, so you need to add explicit include if you want to use such data.

 ### Using Fluent API